-While Jeffries had been unwilling to give a black man an opportunity for the title at any price, Canadian Tommy Burns — who eventually appropriated the title Jeffries vacated — pegged the fee at $30,000 dollars (around $700,000 today), more than double what any prizefighter had ever earned.
-In response, Johnson pursued Burns around the globe, baiting and heckling him at every turn in an attempt to pressure the champion into giving him a shot.
+While Jeffries had been unwilling to give a Black man an opportunity for the title at any price, Canadian Tommy Burns — who eventually appropriated the title Jeffries vacated — pegged the fee at an outlandish $30,000 dollars (around a million in today’s dollars), more than double what any prizefighter had ever earned.
+In response, Johnson pursued Burns around the globe, baiting and heckling him at every turn in an attempt to pressure the reigning champion into giving him a shot.

-In Australia he attracted much attention for his open taunting of the champion during Burns’ defences against a pair of Australian contenders and the commotion inspired eccentric show-business entrepreneur Hugh McIntosh to make good on Burns’ financial demands.
+In Australia Johnson attracted much attention for his open taunting of the champion during Burns’ defenses against a pair of Australian contenders and the commotion inspired eccentric show-business entrepreneur Hugh McIntosh to make good on Burns’ financial demands.
 The champion happily pocketed the huge sum and ignored the outcry from those who insisted he was betraying the white race and tarnishing the world title.
 Seemingly confident of his superiority over Johnson, Burns declared: “I will beat Johnson, or my name isn’t Tommy Burns.”
-Whether he was being ironic at the time will never be known; “Tommy Burns” had in fact been born “Noah Brusso.”
+Whether he was being ironic at the time will never be known, but “Tommy Burns” had in fact been born “Noah Brusso.”

 When the two battlers entered the ring, the physical superiority of Johnson was immediately apparent.
 Having trained rigorously at Rushcutters Bay, the challenger was in splendid condition.
 He outweighed Burns by twenty-four pounds and stood more than half a foot taller.
 And as Bill Hicks would have noted, what followed wasn’t actually a “fight” at all.

 In the opening round Burns was floored.
 Soon he was reduced to hurling racial insults, verbal jabs being the only ones he could land.
 “The Galveston Giant” kept his cool and proceeded to methodically punish the champion with body punches and hard uppercuts.
 Johnson took his time, relishing the moment, the opportunity which had been for so long denied him.
-He even carried the Canadian on his arms when it seemed the champion’s legs were about to give way, giving him just enough time to recover so he could continue pummelling him.
-After 14 of the most one-sided rounds ever seen in a world title match, the police intervened to finally end the massacre.
+He even carried the Canadian on his arms when it seemed the champion’s legs were about to give way, giving him just enough time to recover so he could continue pounding him with both fists.
+After fourteen of the most one-sided rounds ever seen in a world title match, the police intervened to finally end the massacre.

-A black man was the world’s heavyweight champion.
-History had been made.
+History had been made; a Black man was the world’s heavyweight champion.
 And Jack London, immediately acknowledging the “slaughter,” in the same breath called out to the retired and contented James J. Jeffries, declaring that now was the time for him to “emerge from his alfalfa farm and remove the golden smile from Jack Johnson’s face.
 Jeff, it’s up to you!”
-The result of that match a year and a half later Bill Hicks would also have refused to term a “fight”; Johnson dominated Jeffries and stopped him in round fifteen.
+That historic clash, held some eighteen months later, Bill Hicks would also have refused to term a “fight”; Johnson dominated Jeffries with ease and stopped him in round fifteen. – Rafael Garcia